225-201-Great Vocals

 Writer/Composer: Betty Jean Newsome

 This could very well be one of the greatest Soul songs ever performed and the string arrangement by Sammy Lowe is is wondrous.
-This dynamic singer, dancer, and songwriter emerged in the late 1950s, entertaining and performing over 50 years, producing a massive number of hits.
-His unabashed style and high energy were mind-boggling, earning him nicknames such as “The Hardest Working Man in Show Business.”
+This dynamic singer, dancer, and songwriter emerged in the late 1950s, entertaining and performing, eventually over 50 years, producing a massive number of hits.
+His unabashed style and high energy were mind-boggling, earning him the nickname such as “The Hardest Working Man in Show Business.”
 He mastered Soul / R&B / Rock / and Pop / and was a main force in creating the new Funk genre.
 This election swims in Soul—his Gospel-style call & response style is unmistakable and undeniable.
 This slower selection exudes great power and emotion…Absolutely Moving and Sensational!

 218. MEMORY “Cats” (1983)